Schooleo/Schooleo/README.md

 - 👋 Hi, I’m @Schooleo
-- 👀 I’m interested in Twitch
+- 👀 I’m currently studying in an university!
-- 🌱 I’m currently learning programming in JavaScript
+- 🌱 I’m currently learning programming in C++
-- 💞️ I’m looking to collaborate on nothing yet
-- 📫 How to reach me .
-Dont
+- 📫 How to reach me ?
+Don't

 <!---
 Schooleo/Schooleo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.